geneshki/easy_cdn/README.md

 ##WARNING
 ##Here be dragons!
 The gem is not yet tested and is still a work in progress!
-Use in on your own risk!
+Use it on your own risk!

 ## Installation